 After hearing the word patent infringement, the first thing that comes to most analysts’ minds is finding product literature and mapping it with the patent.
 What comes to our mind, on the other hand, is finding the technology and mapping it.
 This change in approach has helped us prove infringement which would not have been possible if we had followed the conventional approach.

 One vital reason among many is that while performing a patent infringement analysis, we never consider the availability of information as a limitation.
 That’s why, in the last decade, we identified various patent infringements for which no information was disclosed by an infringer.

 Once we know how the product functions, we figure out various ways to find the technology behind it.
-The use of software and digital tools make many things easier and faster.
+The use of software and digital tools makes many things easier and faster.
 However, these tools have their limitations too.

 Today I’ll share one such instance where we encountered such a limitation in an infringement project.
 We followed the approach we mentioned above and adopted a different strategy when the use of tools became ineffective which led us to successfully prove the infringement.

 Below is the pdf for claim chart mistakes which researchers often do that might hamper their chance to find an infringement or winning litigation.
 So, go through these mistakes once to make sure to avoid them.

 Featured Resource: Download your 5700+ words free print-friendly guide on 15 Claim Chart Mistakes that can hamper your chances to win litigation:

 The project required us to identify the infringement of our client’s technology by a hybrid car of the infringer.
 This was a kind of infringement project where finding relevant publicly available information was tough because automobile companies don’t disclose technical information in their product literature.